-An introduction to the concepts which describe the origin and evolution of the earth.
-Emphasis is on understanding (1) the material make-up of the earth, (2) the internal and external processes which affect the earth, (3) the scientific method as it applies to the study of the earth.
-One field trip is required.
+This course provides an introduction to the concepts which describe the origin and evolution of the earth.
+Special emphasis will be placed on understanding 1) the internal and external earth processes, 2) material composition of the earth, 3) the scientific method as applied to the study of the earth, and 4) the evolution of earth through time.

 An introduction to the study of the earth.
 Emphasis is place on: (1) the materials which make up the earth, (2) the internal and external processes which affect the earth, (3) the length of geologic time, and (4) the methods of science, especially as they apply to the study of the Earth.
 One field trip is required.

 The course examines the processes that lead to different types of volcanic activities, role of volcanism on development of continents, oceans, and atomsphere, and its various impacts on the biosphere on planet earth.
 Volcanism on other planets and satellites within the solar system will also be explored.
 Special emphasis will be placed on volcanoes as major economic resources.

 A study of the changes in the Earth's crust and life through geologic time and the methodology used in reconstructing Earth history, including plate tectonics, organic evolution and stratigraphy.
 A special fee will be assessed to cover transportation costs for those students selecting to participate on an optional field trip.